Purchase:Get All 7 Parts!

 Less coupling also makes scaling easier since each service can be deployed separately.
 It also helps to eliminate one team having to wait on another team to finish up work that another team may be dependent on.

 Smaller code bases tend to be easier to understand since you do not have to grasp the entire system.
 This, along with the necessity for solid API design, means that applications in a microservice stack are generally faster to develop and easier to test, refactor, and scale.
+Just keep in mind that it’s important to maintain consistent coding standards across all services, so that it’s easier for a developer to move from one service to another.

 With microservices, developers often own the entire lifecycle of the app, from inception to delivery.
 Instead of aligning teams with a particular set of technologies - like client UI, server-side, etc. - teams are more product-focused, responsible for delivering the application to the customers themselves.
 Because of this, they have much more visibility into how the application is being used in the real-world.
 This speeds up the feedback loop, making it easier to fix bugs and iterate.